 The student completes the Free Application for Federal Student Aid (FAFSA).

 Step 3: The parentís credit history is reviewed.

 The U.S. Department of Education will review the parentís credit history.

 If the Federal Direct Parent PLUS Loan is denied based on adverse credit, a notice will be sent to the parent.
-Effective March 29, 2015, parents who have an adverse credit history but who are approved for a PLUS loan based on extenuating circumstances or who obtain an endorser must complete Parent PLUS loan counseling.
+Parents who have an adverse credit history but who are approved for a PLUS loan based on extenuating circumstances or who obtain an endorser must complete Parent PLUS loan counseling.